CupoZulu/cybersecurity-learning-journey/README.md

 ## 📚 What I'm Currently Learning
-Google IT Support (Coursera) (Why i am going back to basics and fundamentals is that it was almost 10 years ago i finised my IT High School, i am sure i forgot a lot of stuff.
-I am not IT snob, for example at the time of writing this i am using CachyOS but i want to be sure that i didnt miss                                  anything.)
+- [ ] Google IT Support (Coursera) (Why i am going back to basics and fundamentals is that it was almost 10 years ago i finised my IT High School, i am sure i forgot a lot of stuff.
+I am not IT snob, for example at the time of writing this i am using CachyOS but i want to be sure that i didnt miss anything.
+- [ ] CompTIA A+ *(planned next)*

 ## 🏠 My Home Lab *(PLANING PHASE)*